 In Nauvoo, however, the average commute to work is quite long.
 On average, people spend 40.51 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Nauvoo doesn't have a public transportation system that people use for their commute.
+Nauvoo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Nauvoo in 2022 was $25,726, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $102,904 for a family of four.
 However, Nauvoo contains both very wealthy and poor people as well.